yarmulenitin123/Terraform-Automation/README.md

 # Terraform-Automation
-# changes the amid= id
+# changes the another amid= id  ex. amazonlinux id redhot id
-# changes the key pair
+# changes the key pair OR your instance key add in variable file
 # add the new pair in variable file
-# s3 bucket name
+# s3 bucket name ex. golbal-class-ubuntu-12
-# dynamodb name in variable changes
+# dynamodb name in variable changes ex. name LockID